 Mean score of companies in the Funds, trusts, and financial vehicles industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Universities Superannuation Scheme Limited's score of 13 is lower than 84% of the industry.
+Universities Superannuation Scheme Limited's score of 25 is higher than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Universities Superannuation Scheme Limited (USS) reported total carbon emissions of approximately 2,600 kg CO2e for Scope 1 and 2, alongside 8,500 kg CO2e for Scope 3 emissions in Great Britain.
-This reflects a commitment to transparency in their environmental impact, although specific reduction targets for these scopes have not been disclosed.
-USS has set ambitious long-term climate commitments, aiming for net-zero emissions across their investments by 2050.
+In 2023, Universities Superannuation Scheme Limited (USS) reported total carbon emissions of approximately 2,600 kg CO2e for Scope 1 and 2, alongside 8,500 kg CO2e for Scope 3 emissions.
+This reflects a decrease from 2022, when emissions were about 3,300 kg CO2e for Scope 1 and 2, and 7,200 kg CO2e for Scope 3.
+USS has set ambitious climate commitments, aiming for net-zero emissions across its investments by 2050.
 This target encompasses both Scope 1 and Scope 2 emissions.
-Additionally, they have established a near-term goal to reduce the emissions intensity of their non-sovereign assets by 25% by 2025 and by 50% by 2030, using a 2019 baseline for reference.
-The organisation's emissions data is not cascaded from any parent company, indicating that their reported figures are independently sourced.
-USS's proactive approach to climate commitments positions them as a responsible entity in the financial sector, aligning with industry standards for sustainability and climate action.
+Additionally, the organisation has established a near-term goal to reduce the emissions intensity of its non-sovereign assets by 25% by 2025 and by 50% by 2030, using a 2019 baseline for reference.
+USS's emissions data is not cascaded from any parent organisation, indicating that these figures are independently reported.
+The organisation's commitment to sustainability aligns with industry standards, reflecting a proactive approach to climate change mitigation.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.